M3-org/git-gud/README.md

 2. Customize the clothing
 3. Export 2 versions: high quality and more optimized VRM of your vroid

-Search aroun vtuber youtuber for advanced tips
+Search around vtuber youtuber for advanced tips

 ## 3D scan